Henry-H-W/looney-tuney/README.md

 # LSTM Music Composition Model

 This project is a deep learning-based music composition system using Long Short-Term Memory (LSTM) neural networks.
-The model learns musical patterns from classical MIDI files and generates new music based on the learned sequences.
+The model learns musical patterns from MIDI files and generates new music based on the learned sequences.
 This project is associated with Western Cyber Society and contributed by:
 - Henry Wang
 - Richard Augustine
 - Shawn Yuen